Ophthalmic Pathology Fellowship

 - Develop research projects in the laboratory and/or based on clinicopathologic material available through the David G. Cogan Ophthalmic Pathology Laboratory, MGH Pathology Department, and community-based clinical practices affiliated with Mass.
 Eye and Ear and its full-time hospital-based staff

 This fellowship is certified by the Association of University Professors of Ophthalmology Fellowship Compliance Committee (AUPO FCC).

 The fellow works under the attending pathologist’s supervision during daily slide-read-out responsibilities, and ultimately reports to the Director of the Cogan Ophthalmic Pathology Laboratory.
-Each fellow is expected to work 40 hours per week, without moonlighting.

 - Participate in monthly tutorials, Pathology Rounds, Grand Rounds, the Fellows’ Course, and Pathology Lecture Series